MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ## <a name="inventory-summary"></a>Inventory summary

 The **Inventory summary** page provides an inventory summary for products together with all dimensions.
-It is a customized view for the *Inventory OnHand Sum* entity.
+It's a customized view for the *Inventory OnHand Sum* entity.
 Inventory summary data is synced periodically from Inventory Visibility.

 ### Enable the inventory summary and set the synchronization frequency